-- Carrying out the study - Let users know that complete anonymity will be preserved - Let them know that they may quit at any time - Stress that the system is being tested, not the participant - Indicate that you are only interested in their thoughts relevant to the system - Demonstrate the thinking-aloud method by acting it out for a simple task, e.g., figuring out how to load a stapler - Hand out instructions for each part of the study individually, not all at once - Maintain a relaxed environment free of interruptions - Occasionally encourage users to talk if they grow silent - If users ask questions, try to get them to talk (e.g., "What do you think is going on?" and follow predefined rules on when to help or interrupt to help. - Debrief each user after the experiment - Improving the study - The pilot study should "debug" the study.
+- Carrying out the study - 1.Let users know that complete anonymity will be preserved - 2.
+Let them know that they may quit at any time - 3.
+Stress that the system is being tested, not the participant - 4.
+Indicate that you are only interested in their thoughts relevant to the system - 5.
+Demonstrate the thinking-aloud method by acting it out for a simple task, e.g., figuring out how to load a stapler

+- Carrying out the study - 6.
+Hand out instructions for each part of the study individually, not all at once - 7.
+Maintain a relaxed environment free of interruptions - 8.Occasionally encourage users to talk if they grow silent - 9.
+If users ask questions, try to get them to talk (e.g., "What do you think is going on?" and follow predefined rules on when to help or interrupt to help. - 10.Debrief each user after the experiment

+- Improving the study

+- The pilot study should "debug" the study.
 This minimize changes during the study, allowing quantitative data analysis.
-But improvements may be warranted. - Experimenters' role can be improved - Tasks given to participant can be improved - Written materials can be improved
+But improvements may be warranted.

+- Experimenters' role can be improved

+- Tasks given to participant can be improved

+- Written materials can be improved